pedroassumpcao/incident/examples/bank/README.md

 #### Projection

-Define the projection as structs:
+Define the projection as Elixir structs:

 ```elixir
 defmodule Bank.Projections.BankAccount do